thedekerone/lettes-game/README.md

 # Letters game challenge

-This is a react game built with React, Typescript, Redux.
+This is a game built with React, Typescript and Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).